PritiKumr/dynamic-analytics.github.io/index.md

         text: Expertise in  IT software, web and mobile applications
         icon: bi-emoji-heart-eyes
       - title: Project Management
-        text: Project management services
+        text: Project management services.
 Support for IT projects and research projects
         icon: bi-emoji-sunglasses-fill

   - type: portfolio.html